AMH testing – what’s it for?

 Measurement of AMH is absolutely NOT a measure of fertility – all it is is an indication of how many tiny follicles there might be left in your ovaries……

 You might have only a few of these tiny follicles left, or you might have hundreds – but it makes ABSOLUTELY no difference to your chances of conceiving in any given month.
-You could have only a few and get pregnant next month, or you could have HEAPS, but have two blocked tubes, or some other issue which could mean that you need IVF to conceive.
+You could have only a few and get pregnant next month, or you could have HEAPS, but have two blocked tubes, or some other issue that could mean that you need IVF to conceive.

-So what is it useful for? why test it?
+AMH testing: what is it useful for? why test it?

-It’s really useful for fertility doctors when they are trying to work out what dose of follicle stimulating hormone (FSH) to give you when going through fertility treatment (Ovulationinduction, IUI or IVF).
+It’s really useful for fertility doctors when they are trying to work out what dose of follicle-stimulating hormone (FSH) to give you when going through fertility treatment (Ovulation induction, IUI or IVF).